knobs-dials/munin-stuff/README.md

 # munin-stuff

 Everyone's got their own munin plugins :)

-Note: Proof of concept / plaything status, in that it uses some linux specifics and isn't hugely portable.
+Note that there have proof of concept / plaything status, in that it uses some linux specifics and aren't hugely portable.

 ### diskstats_simplified